Yashjain246/DBMS-using-JsonPowerDB/README.md

 Input Fields: Include fields like name, roll No, class, etc., using appropriate input types (<input>, <select>, <textarea>).

-Submit Button: Implement a submit button (<button type="submit">) to send data to the server.
+Submit Button: Implement a submit button  to send data to the server.

 JavaScript (Optional for Validation and Interactivity) Form Validation: Use JavaScript for client-side validation (e.g., required fields) to enhance user experience.